cuinjune/brainstormer/README.md

 ## Description

-This project is a simple brainstorming web application for quickly exploring various related words given an input word or sentence.
+**Brainstormer** is a simple brainstorming web application for quickly exploring various related words given an input word or sentence.

 The app uses [D3.js](https://d3js.org/) for visualizing the words in the client side, and it uses Python libraries spaCy and simpleneighbors for finding related words in the [server side](https://github.com/cuinjune/brainstormer-flask).
 The words are pulled from [List Of English Words](https://github.com/dwyl/english-words).